Goncalo287/PSR_Robutler/README.md

 # Description

-The second assignment of the SAVI ([Advanced Industrial Vision Systems](https://www.ua.pt/pt/uc/14722)) a curricular unit given at the [university of aveiro](https://www.ua.pt/) in the [Master's degree in mechanical engineering](https://www.ua.pt/pt/curso/488) the project aimed to teach the basics of 3D point cloud understanding and processing, as well as the use of classifiers and integration as a system.
-The main objective was to recognize objects identified in the point cloud using the "Washington RGB-D Dataset".
+Introducing the Robutler project, a project initiated in the [PSR (Robotic Systems Programming)](linkPSR) class at the [university of aveiro](https://www.ua.pt/) in the [Master's degree in mechanical engineering](https://www.ua.pt/pt/curso/488).
+The goal of this project is to introduce students to the ROS (Robotic Operating System) communication system.
+By the end of the project, students acquired minimal but general competencies in using and communicating through the ROS system.

 ![image](https://user-images.githubusercontent.com/92520749/215944005-0af835c8-5634-4e37-bc28-ef263991ea8d.png)